mandjiny89/hellopy/README.md

 # Task MINIKUBE

 Write a simple hello world application in any one of these languages: Python, Ruby, Go.
 Build the application within a Docker container and then load balance the application within Minikube.
-You are not required to automate the installation of Minikube on the host machine
+You are not required to automate the installation of Minikube on the host machine.
+The above Minikube task involves mutiple steps that needs to be achived which are listed below in details.

 For source code please refer: https://github.com/singuvenkatesh/Task-EqualExpert

 **1. simple hello world application using python language**

+**Python version - 3.X

 **helloworld.py**
 ```